UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_06.rst

 * :ref:`unit_testing`

-**NOTE:** you will find that most introductions to unit testing with Python use the builtin ``unitest`` module.
+**NOTE:** you will find that most introductions to unit testing with Python use the built in ``unittest`` module.
 However, it is a bit heavyweight, and requires some knowledge of OOP -- classes, etc. So we'll be using pytest in this class: http://doc.pytest.org/en/latest/.
 But the principles of testing are the same.

 * Dive into Python: chapter 9:
   http://www.diveintopython3.net/unit-testing.html